tumelo-maja/pizza_order_cli/README.md

   **Tasks:**
     - Display options for adding or removing items and the corresponding functions to handle either action.
     - Update the Orders list and the calculated total costs
-    - Add code to validate user input and provide feeback for invalid entries while allowing user to resubmit the correct input
+    - Add code to validate user input and provide feedback for invalid entries while allowing user to resubmit the correct input

 - **Style CLI with Emojis and Text Colors (could-have)**